Inbibo/adonisfx_docs/docs/licensing.md

     - The `PRODUCT KEY` has the following format: **XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX**
     - A XML file `InteractiveOfflineRequest.xml` will be generated in the same folder.

-5. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request.
+5. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request (username and date).
 6. In a maximum of 24h an `InteractiveOfflineResponse.xml` will be returned to the source e-mail address.
 7. Save the response in the same folder `AdonisFX/bin`.
 8. Execute `OfflineReponse` from `AdonisFX/bin` with admin priviledges.
 9. Select **Interactive** mode again by entering the value `0`.
 10. The response will be registered and AdonisFX will be ready to be used.
     - Once the activation period has concluded, a new activation request and reponse have to be generated.

+**NOTE:** For deactivating licenses, please contact support.

 ### Batch